nicbou/nicolasbouliane.com/content/blog/travel-tips.md

 Be aware of the common tourist scams in the areas you visit.

 Hold onto your passport, and don't give it unless absolutely necessary.
 People can and will use it to hold you hostage.
 I give my driving licence, my residence permit or a photocopy whenever I can.
 Those are easier to replace.

 ## Flights

 Book directly from the airline.
 Never use OTAs like Kiwi, Opodo, Expedia and the rest.
 Everybody learns this lesson one way or another.

 Online travel agents make dealing with the airline or hotel harder, they have abysmal customer service, and they take forever to issue tickets or process refunds.

+Airlines often have terrible currency exchange rates.
+For example, Scoot charged 2,635 MYR (512€) for a flight, but if I paid in Euros, it charged 548€.
+That's 10% more!
+Pay in the local currency; your credit card company likely has a better exchange rate.

 ## Tech